 When the dough hits the heat of the oven it will start to rise rapidly, springing up and pushing against the tight surface.
 Without scoring, that energy would have nowhere to go besides bursting outwards at the seams, like a tire blowing out.
 It won’t rise as well either.

 By scoring the dough, the gases have somewhere to escape and the bread can get a lovely rise just as we had hoped.
-By scoring the dough, we’re also able to direct how the end loaf will look.
+Scoring will also give structure to how the end loaf will look.

 HOW TO SCORE SOURDOUGH BREAD VIDEO: